ARMmbed/mbed-os-5-docs/docs/api/networksocket/securesocket.md

 nsapi_error_t TLSSocketWrapper::set_root_ca_cert(const char *root_ca_pem);
 ```

-If client authentication is required, following API allows you to set the client certificate and private key:
+If client authentication is required, the following API allows you to set the client certificate and private key:

 ```
 /** Sets client certificate, and client private key.